Mohit-Agarwal-17/VsCode-Extension/README.md

 - **Key Events:** Logs semicolon, enter, and backspace keystrokes to capture detailed editing actions.
 - **Suggestion Usage:** Tracks when code suggestions are accepted and used.
 - **CSV Output:** Stores all logged data in a CSV file, making it easy to analyze coding behavior and patterns.
+- **File Storage:** CSV files are created in the C drive within a folder named StudentLogs.

 ## How to Use